vuejs/docs/src/guide/typescript/composition-api.md

 const result = double.value.split('')
 ```

-You can also specify an explicit type via a generic argument:
+You can also pass in a type argument:

 ```ts
 const double = computed<number>(() => {